simon-ritchie/apysc/docs_src/source/set_debug_mode.md

 # set_debug_mode interface

-This page will explain the `set_debug_mode` function interface.
+This page explains the `set_debug_mode` function interface.

 ## What interface is this?

-The `set_debug_mode` function interface will set the debug mode setting and the debug information (Python function or method calls and arguments information) will be appended to the exported HTML.
+The `set_debug_mode` function interface sets the debug mode setting.
+This setting appends the debug information (Python function or method calls and arguments information) to the exported HTML.

 ## Notes

-The debug mode setting will append lots of information to the HTML, so the exporting time will be longer and the HTML file will be bigger.
+The debug mode setting appends lots of information to the HTML.
+As a result, the exporting time becomes long, and the HTML file size becomes large.

-Also, the `minify` setting will be ignored.
+Also, this setting ignores the `minify` setting.

 ## Basic usage

-You can set the debug mode by the `set_debug_mode` after the stage instantiation.
-This function requires the stage instance since the stage instance will reset the settings at first, including the debug mode.
+After the stage instantiation, you can set the debug mode by the `set_debug_mode` function.
+This function requires the stage instance since the stage instance resets the settings at first, including the debug mode.

 ```py
 # runnable